MrMirhan/xcrawl/CONTRIBUTING.md

 ## Security

-If you find a security vulnerability, please email security@xcrawl.dev instead of opening a public issue.
+If you find a security vulnerability, please email security@xcrawl.space instead of opening a public issue.